0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 And the drugs you make are never enough (Oh, I) (*x2*)
 ```

 Up to this point, the protagonist would lean on their drug addiction to help them forget about their past.
-Howe
+However, regardless of how large their doses get, the thoughts keep on resurfacing as he struggles to cope with them.
+He also begins to realize that it is a lost cause to keep the thoughts away as he is about to reveal the truth throughout the rest of the song.

 - Starting the realize that regardless of how many drugs they take to forget their trauma and abuse, it keeps coming back to them
 - It is a lost cause to hide it, as he is about to reveal the truth